sjentsch/lsjDocs/Ch07/Ch07_Probability_5.rst

 curve” comes from; it looks a bit like a bell.
 Notice that, unlike the plots that I drew to illustrate the binomial distribution, the picture of the normal distribution in :numref:`fig-standardNormal` shows a smooth curve instead of “histogram-like” bars.
-Thit is not an arbitrary choice, the normal distribution is continuous whereas the binomial is discrete.
+This is not an arbitrary choice, the normal distribution is continuous whereas the binomial is discrete.
-For instance, in the die rolling example from the last section it was possible to get 3 skulls or 4 skulls, but impossible to get 3.9 skulls.
+For instance, in the dice rolling example from the last section it was possible to get three skulls or four skulls, but impossible to get 3.9 skulls.
 The figures that I drew in the previous section reflected this fact.
 In :numref:`fig-binomSkulls20`, for instance, there is a bar located at *X* = 3 and another one at *X* = 4 but there is